How To Install Solar Panel On RV Roof & Connect To Battery

 Renogy 20 amp fuse block on the positive cable that goes between the battery and charge controller.

 We drilled two 1/2″ holes in the electrical box that could fit 2 cables each.
-We used 2 small holes instead of a big one so there would be less space to seal with caulk.
+Using 2 small holes instead of one big one means less space to seal with caulk, little details like this matter for waterproofing.

 solar panel and battery cable connected to a solar charge controller